MaverickMeerkat/MLSpecialization/README.md

 ## Course 4 - Convolutional Neural Networks (CNN's)

-Week 1 - the 1st exercise implements conv-nets forward prop and (optional) back prop, and then the 2nd exercise uses tensorflow to actually run the network.
+Week 1 - The original exercise implements conv-nets forward prop and (optional) back prop, and then uses tensorflow to actually run the network.
 Instead - I implemented the entire network just with numpy.
 It runs really slow, but the logic should be correct.

 A particular point of interest might be the softmax gradient function (softmax_back).
 Most implementations out there I saw jump immediately to the Loss gradient after the softmax, i.e. to dZ, which is `a - y`.
 This is a heuristic.
 Here I